pypa/pipenv/README.rst

 ☤ Features
 ----------

+- Automatically generates and checks file hashes for locked dependencies.
 - Automatically finds your project home, recursively, by looking for a ``Pipfile``.
 - Automatically generates a ``Pipfile``, if one doesn't exist.
 - Automatically generates a ``Pipfile.lock``, if one doesn't exist.